Mejbah-ul-haque/Mejbah-ul-Haque/README.md

- # Python Core Developer

-I am a Junior Python Developer with expertise in Python, pandas, NumPy, Matplotlib, and Tkinter, along with solid skills in HTML5, CSS3, Tailwind CSS, and Bootstrap5.
-I am also comfortable with JavaScript, Node.js, Express.js, React.js, and have basic knowledge of AWS, supported by hands-on use of tools like PyCharm, Git/GitHub, VS Code, Netlify, Figma, and Canva.
-With 16 years of professional journalism experience, I bring strong communication, research, and problem-solving skills, and I am passionate about growing my career toward becoming an AI Engineer.
+ # AI Engineer

+Aspiring AI Engineer with a solid foundation in Python, data science, and cloud tools, and 16 years of professional journalism experience.
+Combines technical skills with strong analytical and communication abilities to contribute to impactful AI projects.

 ### Hi 👋